Stunning Before & After Photos

 If you’ve had breast cancer and underwent a mastectomy as a result, breast reconstruction can help you feel better about your appearance.
 While the surgery will not restore the exact way you looked and felt before your mastectomy, it can be deeply beneficial to your overall comfort and self-confidence.

-Breast cancer patients who will undergo or have already undergone breast cancer surgery are candidates for breast reconstruction surgery.
+Breast cancer patients who will undergo or have already undergone breast cancer surgery are candidates for this surgery.
 Of course, you must meet other criteria as well.
-For example, if a breast reconstruction surgery would interfere with ongoing cancer treatment, such as chemotherapy or radiation — or treatment of another illness or condition — you may need to hold off.
+For example, if this surgery would interfere with ongoing cancer treatment, such as chemotherapy or radiation — or treatment of another illness or condition — you may need to hold off.
 In general, patients must be in overall good physical and mental health.

 Patients should also be non-smokers and at a healthy weight.
 Both smoking and being overweight or obese carry with them additional health risks where surgery and the recovery process are concerned.
 Finally, patients should have realistic expectations about this surgery.
 Reconstruction will not bring back the same natural breasts you had prior to undergoing cancer surgery.
 Big improvements can be made, however, and the vast majority of patients who have undergone this surgery are very happy with their results.

-Dr. Steinberg will go over all the details of surgery during your breast reconstruction consultation appointment.
+Dr. Steinberg will go over all the details of surgery during your consultation appointment.

 All breast reconstruction surgeries are unique because all breast cancer patients are unique.
 Depending on the type of mastectomy you had, what your scarring looks like, and when you plan to have reconstruction surgery take place, your options may differ greatly.